Danny Buderus: Leeds Rhinos

 Buderus commenced playing in the Super League for English club the Leeds Rhinos in 2009.
 He re-signed with the Rhinos on a 2-year contract during 2010.

 He played in the 2010 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 In 2011, Buderus played for the Leeds Rhinos in their 2011 Challenge Cup Final defeat by the Wigan Warriors at Wembley Stadium.

-On 10 June 2011, Buderus was selected in the Exiles squad for the Rugby League International Origin Match against England at Headingley while playing for the Leeds Rhinos of the Super League.
+On 10 June 2011, Buderus was selected in the Exiles squad for the International Origin match against England at Headingley while playing for the Leeds Rhinos of the Super League.
 He also captained the side to a victory.

 In 2011, Buderus played for Leeds in their 2011 Super League Grand Final win over St Helens, with Leeds winning 30–16 at Old Trafford, in which was his final game for the club.

 After new Newcastle Knights coach Wayne Bennett requested Buderus' services, Buderus signed a 1-year contract on 1 October 2011 with the Newcastle Knights starting in 2012, returning to the club he had played 220 games for.
 He had been released from the final year of his Leeds Rhinos contract to sign with Newcastle.